JoshuaKim1789/PV-API-JSON/README.md

    ],
 </code></pre>

-The 'PVtemperature' JSON object is an array that can contain one to 30 elements.
+The `PVtemperature` JSON object is an array that can contain one to 30 elements.
 Each element in the array represents the temperature of a PV (photovoltaic) module in degrees Celsius (°C) and is expressed as a decimal number with one fraction.
 For example, `50.5°C`.

 If a single PV temperature sensor is in use, the array contains one element representing the current temperature reading.